gbosquechacon/datascience_resources/README.md

-# What to read, listen and watch in Data Science and Machine Learning
+# What to read, listen to and watch in Data Science

 Books:
 - [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.